electro-logic/DngOpcodesEditor/README.md

 Note:

-This project is not an official DNG Tool
+- This project is not an official DNG Tool.
+- Metadata reading/writing is based on ExifTool.